burggraf/pb-import/README.md

 A set of Pocketbase command-line hooks to enable data import directly into your Pocketbase project's database.

-## SQLite
+## SQLite: Import SQLite Databases

 Import an existing SQLite database on disk into the current Pocketbase project.
+You can import all the tables in the external database (the default) or provide an optional list of tables to be imported.
+One collection is created for each table using very basic data types, then data is imported from the external SQLite database into your Pocketbase database (`pb_data/data.db`).

 - Start `pocketbase serve` if it's not already running
     - example: `pocketbase serve --http 0.0.0.0:8090`